 Onsite: Tuesday, September 17th, 4:15-5:15pm.

 Long research projects tend to have sub-assignments that are completed in steps along the writing process.
 This session will give an overview of common assignment types, including research proposals, annotated bibliographies, and literature reviews.

 Thesis Statements and Organization

 This session will deal with how to craft arguable thesis statements (including the grammar of making them parallel) and how to structure an essay successfully based on essay type.

 Onsite: Tuesday, September 26th, 4:15-5:15pm.

 Citations are more than just formatting!
 This session will review different ways to use information from sources to support your arguments, including how and when to use quotes and paraphrases.

 Different fields may use different styles, but the need for citations is something common across disciplines.
-Join the SCS Librarian, Ladka Khailova, as she gives an intro to using the software RefWorks to save and catalogue sources, as well as to format both in-text and end-of-text citations.
+This session will serve as an intro to using the software RefWorks to save and catalogue sources, as well as to format both in-text and end-of-text citations.